Banana bread is a great thing to eat when you’re in the mood for a snack. It’s something that’s tasty, and it doesn’t take that long to make.

 What Makes It Rise?

-These ingredients are leavening agents that help to create air bubbles in the bread batter.
+These ingredients are leavening agents that help to create air bubbles in the batter.
 It’s these air bubbles that cause the bread to rise.

 There are other types of leavening agents that you can use, but baking powder and baking soda are the most common.
 Make sure to use the right amount of these ingredients so things will turn out properly.